-Drain line materials in older homes consisted mostly of thin-walled stainless steel, copper, lead, and cast iron.
+Drain line materials in older Atlanta homes consisted mostly of thin-walled stainless steel, copper, lead, and cast iron.
 The steel, copper, and lead were usually found under sinks, while cast iron was found in walls and in basements or crawlspaces, forming the main sewer system for the home.
 A very common configuration for an under-sink drain setup was as follows: thin-wall stainless, soldered into a copper stub, then soldered into a lead stub, with the lead then connected to the cast iron.
 That’s FOUR different materials all connected within a few feet of each other, all susceptible to corrosion or rust.
 As such, leaks are very common in these locations.
 With so many failure points, problems were eminent.
-When one of these leaks occur, we make the repairs with PVC (poly-vinyl chloride) piping, which is an extremely durable, clean, and inexpensive type of plastic pipe.
+When one of these leaks occur, our Atlanta drain repair team uses PVC (poly-vinyl chloride) piping, which is an extremely durable, clean, and inexpensive type of plastic pipe.
 We remove as much of the older metal piping as possible, often leaving you with brand new drainage all the way back into the wall and reaching the cast iron (which is less prone to leaks).

 If your home is built on a basement, most of your drainage system is visible there (unless your basement is finished).
 Cast iron, while being slightly more durable than the aforementioned metal piping materials, still develops leaks after many years.
 As your trusted plumbing company for drain repair Atlanta, you can count on us for all your needs.